On this page:

 - water quality and biological monitoring training and support

-- partnership opportunities around the health of our waterways.
-This can be between all levels of government, private business and the community.
+The program also offers partnership opportunities around the health of our waterways.
+This can be between all levels of:

 - water saving tips

 - water calculator